 Turmeric For Dogs Explained

 Now, on to our canine friends.
 How can turmeric potentially help them?
 As previously mentioned, there are some diseases which can affect dogs and humans alike.
-Turmeric has been proven to be a powerful anti-inflammatory agent, and this also holds true to dogs.
+The orange spice has been proven to be a powerful anti-inflammatory agent, and this also holds true to dogs.

 When it comes to relieving pain caused by joint-related illnesses like arthritis, for instance, turmeric can be highly beneficial.
 Again, this doesn’t mean it eliminates the illness.
 In fact, in the case of joint pains, all you can do is treat the symptoms, prevent further damage, and make the environment as comfortable as possible for your pooch.

 Some medication, like Rimadyl, also exists, and it seems to work wonders.
 Alright then, turmeric has some healthy properties.
 It helps wounds heal faster, it helps to combat fungal infections and the antioxidants assist the body with functioning properly.

 It is a natural and rather healthy ingredient, which means that it can also be provided as a preventive kind of medication, rather than just a reactive one.
 I am a firm believer in substances which help the body stay healthy, rather than ones which are meant to treat disease.
-In the case of turmeric, it does both.
+In the case of this ginger relative, it does both.

 — TurmericUSA (@Turmeric_USA) October 30, 2017

 Turmeric For Dog Tumors: DIY Explained

 Some have mentioned turmeric and dogs in relation to treatment of tumours, and I want to address this now.
 This is the place to remind the readers that I am NOT a doctor or a veterinarian, but I have spoken to several regarding this issue over the years.
-And then there is also my personal experiences with turmeric, myself, and my dogs – albeit not in with specific type of condition, thank goodness.
+And then there is also my personal experiences with the spice, myself, and my dogs – albeit not in with specific type of condition, thank goodness.